James–Lange theory: Early criticism

 Since the theory's inception, scientists have found evidence that not all aspects of the theory are relevant or true.
-The theory was challenged in the 1920s by psychologists such as Walter Cannon and Philip Bard, who developed an alternative theory of emotion known as Cannon–Bard theory, in which physiological changes follow emotions.
+The theory was challenged in the 1920s by psychologists such as Walter Cannon and Philip Bard, who developed an alternative theory of emotion known as Cannon–Bard theory, in which physiological changes arise independently from emotions.
 A third theory of emotion is Schachter and Singer's two factor theory of emotion.
 This theory states that cognitions are used to interpret the meaning of physiological reactions to outside events.
 This theory is different in that emotion is developed from not only cognition, but that combined with a physical reaction.

 Cannon emphasized that the viscera had been separated from the central nervous system with no impact on emotional behavior in experiments on animals.
 He said this contradicted the James–Lange theory because James believed that the viscera were the center of emotion.
 Cannon examined research on dogs performed by Sherrington, who separated the spinal cord and vagus nerves from all connections in the rest of the body, and found that the expression of emotion did not change, suggesting that the viscera do not have an observable impact on certain emotional behavior in dogs.

 Cannon also emphasized that visceral responses occur when experiencing many different emotions, and in the absence of emotion.
 For example, the same visceral responses such as increased heart rate, sweating, widening of the pupils, and the discharge of adrenaline can be associated with the experience of fear or anger.
 However, they are also connected to conditions such as fever, feeling cold, and having difficulty breathing.
 Therefore, the physical emotional responses that had so far been documented are too general to be linked to a specific emotion.